uvicpraxis/uvicpraxis.github.io/metadata.md

 Select "Unspecified" when the time period is vague or cannot be determined.

 Note that the "Future" option is diegetic.
-Select it even if that future is now the past or present: for instance, a game published in 1984 that's set in 2025 but played in 2026 can be assigned the "Future" time period.
+Select it even if that future is now the past or present.
+For instance, a game published in 1984 that's set in 2025 but played in 2026 can be assigned the "Future" time period.

 Use the "Gameplay Footage Note" to include a specific date, year, period, moment, or event represented by the gameplay footage.